 Training, Ownership and Adoption

-To ensure that adoption happens, the champion team must monitor the adoption results, receive and analyse feedback and ensure that cross-organisational learning is happening.
+To ensure that adoption happens, the champion team must monitor the adoption results, receive and analyze feedback and ensure that cross-organizational learning is happening.
 This can only be achieved when all functional areas are consistently involved in providing feedback and promoting training and learning.

-Key Implement & Adopt tasks for the organisation include the following:
+Key Implement & Adopt tasks for the organization include the following:

 - Distribute implementation communication materials.
-Change can be disruptive and intimidating, and some organisational resistance is normal.
+Change can be disruptive and intimidating, and some organizational resistance is normal.
 Clear and easily accessible information, delivered through the communication methods established in Step 1, is key at this stage.
-It helps communicate the progress of the implementation, as well as upcoming implementation milestone events, to the broader organisation, making employees feel involved and knowledgeable of the change.
+It helps communicate the progress of the implementation, as well as upcoming implementation milestone events, to the broader organization, making employees feel involved and knowledgeable of the change.

-- Develop a response team to address questions from the organisation.
-As with any new initiative, a number of questions will arise from all levels of the organisation.
+- Develop a response team to address questions from the organization.
+As with any new initiative, a number of questions will arise from all levels of the organization.
 It is important to ensure that issues are managed and responded to in a reasonable and set timeframe (i.e., 48 hours).